 OpenPhone allows you to make a call from your Windows or Mac computer through an intuitive interface.
 You can place a call from your browser or from OpenPhone’s desktop app.
 Easily import your contacts, and with just one click, you’ll be connected.
 And, if you’re planning to use OpenPhone for business purposes, you’ll be able to differentiate work from personal calls with no problem.

 Something you’ll constantly hear about OpenPhone is how ridiculously easy it is to use and set up.
 Seriously, we’re not joking.
-After creating your account, which only takes a minute, you can make your first call in three easy steps.
+After creating your account, which only takes a few minutes, you can make your first call in three easy steps.

 - Click on the “Make a Call” icon (or use the shortcut by simply hitting the letter C on your keyboard).